Royal Indian Engineering College: After closure

-Later, the site became Shoreditch College of Education, a teacher's college specialising in handicraft education, before becoming the Runnymede Campus of Brunel University (until 2007).
-The site was acquired in 2016 by the Audley Group for conversion into a retirement village, due to open in early 2019.
+The site became the Cooper’s Hill Emergency Training College from 1946 until 1951.
+In that year, the Shoreditch College of Education, a teacher's college specialising in handicraft education, transferred to Coopers Hill from their site in Hoxton.
+In 1980, the college merged with Brunel University and the site was renamed Runnymede Campus, housing the education and design departments, which it occupied until 2007.
+The site was acquired in 2016 by the Audley Group for conversion into a retirement village of 78 luxury apartments which opened in 2019.